Planning Commission

 |

-231.633.6019 [email protected] Bryan Opdyke/Commissioner 231-889-4886 Shannon Westgate/ Secretary [email protected] Brad Berkshire/Commissioner 616-644-6528 [email protected] Roger Anderson/Commissioner [email protected] Planning Commission General Email: [email protected] 2026 Schedule of Meetings Upcoming Meetings: Next Meeting: Regularly Scheduled Planning Commission *January regular meeting cancelled* Meeting February 4, 2026 at 7:00 pm MSU Extension and Networks Northwest will host a Master Plan public engagement event January 29, 2026, 6:30-8:00 pm, Arcadia Community Center Meetings to be held in-person at Arcadia Township Hall, unless conditions require otherwise. |
+Brad Hopwood/Chair 231.633.6019 [email protected] Bryan Opdyke/Commissioner 231-889-4886 Shannon Westgate/ Secretary [email protected] Brad Berkshire/Commissioner 616-644-6528 [email protected] Roger Anderson/Commissioner [email protected] Planning Commission General Email: [email protected] 2026 Schedule of Meetings Upcoming Meetings: Regularly Scheduled Planning Commission Meeting: May 7, 2026 at 7:00pm Master Plan Workshop #2 on May 21 at 6:30 at the Arcadia Community Center.
+Community members and students shared ideas and priorities in earlier visioning sessions, which informed initial planning & design concepts.
+Preliminary concepts will be available for review and feedback at this meeting.
+Meetings to be held in-person at Arcadia Township Hall, unless conditions require otherwise. |

 The Arcadia Master Plan was adopted in 2014.
 At the 5 year mark (2019), the Planning Commission was tasked to review the plan, make any necessary adjustments, and re-approve the Master Plan for the next 5 years.
 At the January 7, 2021, the Arcadia Township Board approved the adapted Master Plan.